• Home

 Reset the Tyre Pressure Monitor (TPMS)

-If the tyre-pressure warning has come on in your DS 3 Crossback (2019–present) after you’ve checked or adjusted the pressures, or fitted different wheels, you need to tell the system the new pressures are correct.
-On the DS that’s done through the touchscreen.
+If the tyre-pressure warning has come on in your DS 3 Crossback (2019–present) after you’ve checked or adjusted the pressures, or fitted different wheels, it’s usually not a fault — the system just needs to be told the new pressures are the correct ones.
+Until you do that it keeps measuring against the old stored reference and leaves the warning showing.
+On the DS that reset is done through the touchscreen.
 Here’s how.

 Resetting the System